Want to stand out in a crowded executive job market?

 Even if you can’t recall specific dollar amounts, consider adding percentages or approximate ranges (such as “increased sales 31%” or “trimmed costs more than 7%”).
 This strategy can also help you avoid revealing confidential company information.

-As an alternative, consider deleting the paragraph altogether (as seen in this COO resume sample, or incorporate specific metrics in place of a descriptor.
+As an alternative, consider deleting the paragraph altogether (as seen in this award-winning Enterprise Technology Sales Resume, or incorporate specific metrics in place of a descriptor.

-Many executives ARE visionary leaders known for foresight and progressive leadership.
+Many executives ARE visionary leaders known for foresight, strategic planning, and progressive leadership.

 However, “visionary” has gone the way of “accomplished” as an overused descriptor.